Essentials CurriculumIn This Section

 - Demonstrate basic knowledge of core business and operating practices in American orchestras

-- Deepen knowledge of orchestral performances and learn to speak about orchestral music with understanding and insight
+- Listen to music with discerning ears and speak about music with deeper understanding and insight

 - Cultivate a network of peers, mentors, and resources for continued professional development

 - Receive a non-credit Juilliard Extension certificate upon completion

 Led by a faculty of currently active orchestra executives and leadership experts, the seminar addresses both theory and practice, integrating the faculty’s extensive practical experience and professional knowledge in the course curriculum.
 Topics will include:

 - Artistic Planning

 - Digital and Electronic Media

 - Education and Community Engagement